Skip to main content

 Drop a pin exactly as you would in an online group:

-- Long-press on the map
+Long-press the map

-- Fill in the label, icon, and color
+Fill in the label, icon, and color.

 Flaresat encodes the pin into a compact binary format and transmits it over the mesh.
 Teammates with their devices in range will see the pin appear on their map within seconds.